 - The firearm(s) has been commercially manufactured.
 No improvised firearms (including homemade firearms and drilled out starters pistols/revolvers), pellet or flare guns will be accepted.

-- If a NIBIN search is requested, the submission form must include the reason for the search (e.g. firearm was stolen from somewhere in the U.S.A.) and the specific state(s) the agency would like searched.
+- If a NIBIN search is requested, the case submission must include the reason for the search (e.g. firearm was stolen from somewhere in the USA) and the specific state(s) the agency would like searched.

 Prior to any attempt to test fire a submitted firearm, a mechanical evaluation is conducted to determine if the item is mechanically able and safe to fire.
 Test fired ammunition components are microscopically compared to identify the best marked item(s) for upload to the CIBIN database.
-All components are subsequently transferred to the Integrated Ballistics Identification System Unit and will be stored indefinitely.
-Some bullets are not acquired onto the CIBIN database (examples include .22 calibre class non-jacketed bullets such as .22 Long Rifle, .22 Long and .22 Short).
-The I.B.I.S.
-Unit at CFS will, however, retain test fired bullets of this type for possible future manual comparisons.
+All components are subsequently transferred to the Integrated Ballistics Identification System (IBIS) Unit and will be stored indefinitely.
+Some bullets are not acquired onto the CIBIN database, however, the IBIS Unit at the Centre of Forensic Sciences will retain test fired bullets of this type for possible future manual comparisons.

 For items submitted under the ‘SFI’ initiative, a standard letter will be issued to advise the submitter of the outcome of the examination.
-Where linkages to other cases are identified and confirmed, a report is issued to notify the agencies involved.
+Where linkages to other cases are developed, a Case Linkage report or Firearms Investigative Aid Notification letter is issued to notify the agencies involved.

-For cases examined under the ‘SFI’ initiative where a specific cross-reference was requested, the results of the cross-reference will be reported and the report will inform the client that items were examined under the ‘SFI’ initiative.
-An ‘SFI’ letter will not be issued.
+For cases examined under the ‘SFI’ initiative where a specific cross-reference was requested, the results of the cross-reference will be reported.
+The report will inform the client that items were examined under the ‘SFI’ initiative and an IBIS notification letter will not be issued.